Equity of Access to Health and Social Care Services

 Our efforts extend to improving healthcare screening for visually impaired individuals, including addressing challenges like bowel cancer screening.
 We collaborate with organisations like NHS England, the RNIB, and regional partners to make sure that health screening is accessible and inclusive for everyone.

-Our mission is to champion accessibility in healthcare for blind and partially sighted individuals on two fronts:
+Our mission is to champion accessibility in healthcare to blind and partially sighted individuals on two fronts:

 Building on our past initiatives, we are committed to broadening the accessibility of at-home medical tests as their usage within the NHS will only increase after the COVID-19 crisis.